 I’m announcing today that the NYPD will overhaul its marijuana enforcement policies in the next 30 days.
 We must end unnecessary arrests and end disparity in enforcement.

 — Bill de Blasio (@NYCMayor) May 15, 2018

 Along these lines, days before Mayor de Blasio made his announcement, the NY Daily News published a front cover endorsement for the legalization of marijuana.

 It’s time to end this reefer madness! https://t.co/2AMLbJf26o

 — New York Daily News (@NYDailyNews) May 18, 2018

-In the NY Dems’ resolution it also states that “in New York City alone, there are 40,000-50,000 arrests for marijuana each year of which 85% are Black or Latino persons.”
-The Democrats also quoted a 2014 Quinnipiac poll revealing that 57% of all New Yorkers support cannabis legalization and 83% of residents between the age of 18-29 support it.
+In the NY Dems’ resolution, it also states that “in New York City alone, there are 40,000-50,000 arrests for marijuana each year of which 85% are Black or Latino persons.”
+The Democrats also quoted a 2014 Quinnipiac poll revealing that 57% support NY cannabis legalization.
+83% of residents between the age of 18-29 support it.

-Despite Governor Murphy tweeting about marijuana and including $80 million in revenue from marijuana taxes in the budget, some feel little has been done to urge the legislation to act.
+Governor Murphy is tweeting about marijuana and including $80 million in revenue from marijuana taxes in the budget.
+But some feel little has been done to urge the legislation to act.
 However, there are several NJ legislators working behind the scenes to expand medical cannabis and the medical marijuana program continues to add patients on a regular basis.

 Who will get there first, New York or New Jersey?
 What do you think?